Home » Oracle » Oracle Ebuisness Suite » Online Oracle Apps DBA Training Course

 Every product requires some customization to extend the functionality to make it easier for Business.
 Oracle Application Object Library also provides capabilities for developers to extend the operation of Oracle Applications by allowing the creation of custom programs that interact with the base modules.

-See also How to list parameter set at session level in Oracle
+See also How to add datafile to tablespace in Oracle

 GUI and coding standardsThe same coding and Graphical User Interface (GUI) standards used by Oracle Applications developers are available for custom development.